rdegouveia/Getting-CleaningData_CourseraProject/README.md

         setnames(X_test,old=as.character(col_Xtest[i]),new=as.character(new_name[i]))
         }

-    #The results is a data frame called output
+    #The results is a data frame called output_1
     with subjects, variables measured and activities from test set: output_1<-cbind(output_1,X_test)